wighawag/hardhat-deploy/README.md

 This task will also attempt to automatically find the SPDX license in the source.

-To execute that task, you need to specifiy the network to run against :
+To execute that task, you need to specify the network to run against :

 ```bash
 hardhat --network mainnet etherscan-verify [--api-key <apikey>] [--apiurl <url>]